albertogasparin/react-magnetic-di/README.md

 });
 ```

-### Usin dependency replacement in React tests and storybooks
+### Using dependency replacement in React tests and storybooks

 For React, we provide a specific `DiProvider` to enable replacements across the entire tree.
 Given a component with complex UI interaction or data dependencies, like a Modal or an Apollo Query, we want to easily be able to integration test it: